 FareShare has just made an exciting investment to get more meals out to people in need.

 After a long search, we have found an ideal warehouse in Derrimut, close to the food wholesalers in the western suburbs where our vans collect the bulk of our food.
+And the first food is in!

 The 1164 m2 premises will increase our storage capacity tenfold and enable us to sort food and undertake basic food prepping on site in a temperature-controlled sorting room.